GlitcherOG/SSX-PS2-Collection-Modder/README.md

 - ImagMaik Tools To Convert Images to correct Formats
 - All in One EXE
 - Redo Windows Form
-- Make Stream Reading Class to Standardise Functions
+- Make Stream Writting Class to Standardise Functions